 Your digital presence and 'in-store' experience should be consistent in order to have an effective medical brand.

 Start by enhancing your brand's communication strategy and visual identity for consistency across the board.
-Your brand works as a framework to help guide your team so that everyone is on the same page and promote consistency.
+Your brand works as a framework to help guide your team so that everyone is on the same page and promotes consistency.

 Your medical brand should be unified with a clear mission and vision statement for your practice.
 If everyone at your medical practice follows your guidelines, then your medical brand will have more of a coherent, functioning structure.
 Ensure that you and your practice manager meet and discuss this purpose regularly, making sure everyone within your team follows these guidelines.